 The welding joints belonging to Class I or II piping systems shall be effected by approved procedures.
-Consumables and welders shall meet the requirements of the Classification Society's Rules.
+Consumables and welders shall meet the requirements of TL.

-Joint preparations and tolerance shall be appropriate to the welding process, in accordance with the Classification Society's Rules or recognized standards.
+Joint preparations and tolerance shall be appropriate to the welding process, in accordance with TL's Rules or recognized standards.